Sleeping in Airports

 What to Expect

-Bergen Airport (code: BGO) consists of a modern, mid-size, two-level terminal.
-While described as exceptionally busy, the terminal only hosts a dozen or so shops, restaurants, bars and cafes, only one of which offers 24-hour service.
-WiFi is available to help pass the time, and there are reportedly plenty of power outlets with which to charge mobile devices.
+Bergen Airport (code: BGO) has a modern, mid-size, two-level terminal.
+While described as exceptionally busy, the terminal only hosts a dozen or so shops, restaurants, bars and cafes, none of which offers 24-hour service.
+WiFi is available to help pass the time, and there are reportedly plenty of power outlets to charge mobile devices.
 There are no private lounges at this airport.

 Bergen Airport Guide